 The USABC is interested in advancing the development of commercially viable energy storage products, and prefers to focus on technologies, including cell chemistries, that are most likely to achieve commercial success in the near term.
-The developer must clearly identify the cell to be delivered.
-The details should include the intended electrodes, separator, electrolyte package, the size and format of the cell, and where they will be built.
+The developer must clearly identify the thermal management system details and corresponding battery cells to be deployed.
+Battery cells for automotive scale systems are expected and details, whether developed or current state-of-the-art, should include the intended electrodes, separator, electrolyte package, the size and format of the cell, and where they will be built/sourced.
 The goals listed in the Appendix represent the minimum required values that every program must achieve, unless specifically stated otherwise.
-In addition, it is also expected that successful programs will significantly advance the state of the art in battery active material cost and/or cell performance.
+In addition, it is also expected that successful programs will significantly advance the state-of-the-art in battery pack design and cost, thermal management system integration, as well as related cell performance (thermal uniformity, cycle life, etc.).